nus-cs1010/2425-s1/docs/guides/environments.md

 2. Once you have an account, you need to [activate your access to the PE hosts](https://mysoc.nus.edu.sg/~myacct/services.cgi), which are part of the SoC computer clusters.

-3. To access PE Hosts from your computer, you need
+3. To access PE Hosts from your computer (:material-alpha-c-circle: or :material-alpha-d-circle: in Figure 1) you need

     - a command line `ssh` client.
 Windows 10/11, macOS, and Linux users should already have `ssh` installed by default.
 If your OS does come with `ssh` (i.e., it cannot find the `ssh` command when you type `ssh` into your terminal), look for instructions on how to install OpenSSH client on your operating system.
    - a [terminal emulator](unix-background.md#what-is-a-terminal).
 The default terminal emulator that comes with Windows and Mac supports only basic features.
 For Windows 10/11 users, CS1010 recommends either PowerShell (pre-installed) or [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?ocid=webpdpshare).
 For macOS users, CS1010 recommends [iTerm2](https://iterm2.com/).